 Scale insects are sap feeding bugs that gradually weaken plants.
-So called because a colony on the leaf or stem of plants resemble fish scales.
+So called because the actual insect is covered by a hard shell or scale.

 Slugs and snails are very damaging to all manner of garden plants.
 Their silvery trails may help tell you where they came from.